srayuthchoun/calculator/README.md

 ## About the Project

-This project was created to understand and practice HTML, CSS, Javascript, jQuery.
+This project was created to understand HTML, CSS, Javascript, jQuery.
+Gaining an in-depth knowledge on user interface and error checking.

 ##Implemented Features